-Bergen, a Democrat, was the representative for New York’s 2nd congressional district from 1865 to 1867.
+Bergen was the representative for New York’s 2nd congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Dec 1865 to Mar 1867, Bergen missed 153 of 613 roll call votes, which is 25.0%.
 This is on par with the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Dec 1865-Feb 1866||105||17||16.2%||54th|

 The information on this page is originally sourced from a variety of materials, including: